jprusik/browser-interactions-testing/README.md

 > Note: Docker is required for quick start

+- Install the requirements listed above
-- From the project root, run `cp .env.example .env` and update the `.env` values.
+- From the project root, run `cp .env.example .env` and update the `.env` values per the commented notes in the file.
 - If NVM is installed, run `nvm install`.
 - Next run `npm run setup:all`, entering your system password when prompted.
 - Run static tests with `npm run test:static`.